Yankees vs. Rays Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Wander Franco, Gleyber Torres and others in the Tampa Bay Rays-New York Yankees matchup at Yankee Stadium on Thursday at 7:05 PM ET.
+Player prop bet odds for Gleyber Torres, Wander Franco and others are listed when the New York Yankees host the Tampa Bay Rays at Yankee Stadium on Friday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!